numberoverzero/bloop/docs/user/models.rst

     Previously, ``read_units`` and ``write_units`` defaulted to ``1``.
 This was inconvenient when throughput is controlled by an external script, and totally broken with the new auto-scaling features.

-Finally, ``stream`` can be used to enable DynamoDBStreams on the table.
+You can use ``stream`` to enable DynamoDBStreams on the table.
 By default streaming is not enabled, and this is ``None``.
 To enable a stream with both new and old images, use:

 .. code-block:: python